zsid/testcafe-azure-ad/README.md

 }
 ```

-- You can run the tests in `headless` mode and see the screenshot - > it is the same screen that you see when you run `e2e` tests in `chrome` and the first test fails.
+- You can run the tests in `headless` mode `yarn test:e2e:headless:screenshots` and see the screenshot - > it is the same screen that you see when you run `e2e` tests in `chrome` and the first test fails.